-1. Oars must be uniform throughout the crew.
-The team colors may appear on oar blades.
+Oars must be uniform throughout the crew.

 - 2. Any portion of the loom or shaft beyond the collar must be free of any advertisement or inscription. - 3.
 Nothing else (excluding the name of the school or its emblem) may appear on the oar, except that marks to identify the owner of the oar are permitted.
 In addition, a designation on the oar of the captain is also permitted.